St. George Brain Injury Lawyers

 Our St. George personal injury law firm represents people who suffered brain injuries in all types of accidents, including:

 No matter how you were injured, if you believe someone else is to blame, you should learn about your legal options.
-Contact Swenson & Shelley today for a free case review.
+Contact Swenson & Shelley today for a free case review with a personal injury attorney.

 What Compensation Can You Seek for a Traumatic Brain Injury?

-If you have suffered a traumatic brain injury in an accident in St. George, you may be entitled to recover compensation for:
+If you have suffered a traumatic brain injury in a serious motor vehicle accident in St. George, you may be entitled to recover compensation for:

 - Medical bills, including for hospital care, surgeries, and rehabilitation services